 Gloriosa Lilies (the genus Gloriosa), also known as Flame Lilies and Glory Lilies, thrive in fertile, well-drained soil in full to partial sun.
 Hardy in USDA plant hardiness zones 10 and 11, they can be overwintered successfully in zone 9 with a winter mulch.
 In cooler areas, Gloriosa Lilies can be grown successfully during the summer and lifted and stored for the winter.

 These exotic-looking lilies produce an abundance of yellow and red flowers with petals that curl backward to resemble a flash of brilliant flames.
-They can reach heights of 8 feet (2.4 m) and require a trellis or wall to climb.
-Although climbing lilies do not produce tendrils, the specialized leaves of the Gloriosa Lily cling to the trellis or other plant material, to pull the vine upward.
+They can reach 8 feet (2.4 m) and require a trellis or wall to climb.
+Although climbing lilies do not produce tendrils, the specialized leaves of the Gloriosa Lily cling to the trellis or other plant material to pull the vine upward.

 Select a location that receives six to eight hours of direct sunlight a day.
 In southern climates, a location that allows the vines to grow in full sun while the roots of the plant remain shaded is the best location for growing a Gloriosa Lily plant.
 Some protection from the afternoon sun may be needed as well.

-Prepare the soil by tilling to a depth of 8 inches (20 cm) and amending with generous amounts of organic matter such as peat moss, compost, or well-rotted manure.
-Organic matter improves both drainage and aeration and provides a slow-release fertilizer to your Gloriosa Lilies.
+Prepare the soil by tilling it to a depth of 8 inches (20 cm) and amending it with generous amounts of organic matter such as peat moss, compost, or well-rotted manure.
+Organic matter improves drainage and aeration and provides a slow-release fertilizer to your Gloriosa Lilies.

 The ideal time for Gloriosa Lily planting is in the spring after the soil has warmed and all danger of frost has passed.
 Plant the Gloriosa Lily tubers approximately 3 to 4 inches (7.5 to 10 cm) from the trellis.
 Dig a hole to the depth of 2 to 4 inches (5 to 10 cm) and lay the tuber on its side in the hole.